Emeka Ogboh:

 UBU WEB: Listen to several examples of pieces, and see if you can determine the ideas that may have prompted the works.

-AUDIO ART ASSIGNMENT:
+AUDIO STUDIO ASSIGNMENT:

-RECOMMENDED LENGTH: Up to one minute.
+RECOMMENDED LENGTH: Approximately one minute.

 Final works will be posted on the blog, or your choice of audio sharing services/sites